SandyWyper/SandyDotDev/src/content/blog/why-gatsby/index.md

 #### 3. High Standards

 Gatsby uses React components as the building blocks for you to build with.
 When you include an image, you import the Img component from the ['gatsby-image'](https://www.gatsbyjs.com/plugins/gatsby-image/) node module.
-This will out put the best bloody image component you will ever see.
+This will output the best bloody image component you will ever see.
 Source sets for different screen sizes, multiple formats, blur-up effects, lazy-loading and the list goes on.

 The Link component is part of Gatsby core, which enables pre-fetching, tab-selection and accessibility considerations.

 In a nutshell, the idea is to have an open source community, building the highest performing components, to implemented easily, for fantastic websites and apps.

+> Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, prefetching resources, and more to ensure your site is fully optimized. **No manual tuning required**.

 #### 4. PWA?
 I knew you were going to say that